 Major risk factors include

 Aspergillus sp tends to infect open spaces, such as pulmonary cavities caused by previous lung disorders (eg, bronchiectasis, tumor, TB), the sinuses, or ear canals (otomycosis).
 Such infections tend to be locally invasive and destructive, although systemic spread sometimes occurs, particularly in immunocompromised patients.
+However, aspergillosis is unusual in those with HIV infection.

 A. fumigatus is the most common cause of invasive pulmonary disease; A. flavus most often causes invasive extrapulmonary disease, probably because these patients are more severely immunosuppressed than patients infected with A. fumigatus.